XLCreations1/XLWorkshop/README.md

 ## 🪵 About

-This is the official website for **XLCreations Workshop** — a personal Minecraft Bedrock Edition map creation project by **Hizaki** (XLCreations).
+This is the official website for **XLCreations Workshop** -a personal Minecraft Bedrock Edition map creation project by **Hizaki** (XLCreations).
 The site showcases free maps, texture packs, and premium paid experiences built from the ground up for Bedrock Edition.

-The design follows a **nature night theme** — think a mountainside workshop surrounded by forests, rivers, stars, and campfires.
+The design follows a **nature night theme**
+-think a mountainside workshop surrounded by forests, rivers, stars, and campfires.
 Built as a full upgrade from the original Google Sites version, now hosted on GitHub Pages.

 ---